Defining Who Can Approve Requests

 return ApprovalTemplate.ignore(message="No one can ever approve this request!")

-The on_approve hook is the best place to check + block approvers
+The on_approve can be used to check + block approvers

 Assuming a request has been made successfully and appears in a Slack channel or message, the next step along the happy path is for someone to "approve" the request.